 Why the Test is Performed

-The RBC count is almost always part of the CBC (complete blood count) test.
+The RBC count is almost always part of a complete blood count (CBC) test.

 The test can help diagnose different kinds of anemia (low number of RBCs) and other conditions affecting red blood cells.